drBenway/pixi-vn-wiki/start/labels-advanced.md

 ## onLoadingLabel

 `onLoadingLabel` is a function that will be executed in `onStepStart` if the index of the step is 0 and when the user laods a save file.
-When you load a save file, will be executed all onLoadingLabel functions of the {@link narration.openedLabels}.
+When you load a save file, will be executed all onLoadingLabel functions of the `narration.openedLabels` (current label and all labels that are in the stack).

 It is useful for example to make sure all images used have been cached before the label starts.